 Recently, a patient came into my office for a consultation about a body contouring operation.
 She was concerned about back pain after a tummy tuck as she had read that it can be a problem.
 Unfortunately, she ended up choosing another surgeon to perform her tummy tuck operation, one who claimed to have a special technique to prevent resulting back pain.
 If your back pain is a result of a sports injury, then you may need to seek Sports Medicine Injury Therapy.
 Why unfortunately?
 Because I know through tummy tuck surgical experience and research at my NYC practice that the … Continue reading

 Image: Melissa Maples via Flickr Whether for enhancement, reconstruction, or personal comfort, breast surgery can help women (and even some men) look and feel better by altering the shape and size of their breasts.
-Breast augmentation can have very positive long-term effects on a person’s self-image and confidence.
-Thinking about undergoing a breast procedure?
-As a board-certified plastic surgeon in New York city, I have performed many breast augmentations and other surgeries throughout my career.
-Here are the four most common breast surgeries and what you need to know about each one.
-Types of Breast Surgeries Breast Implants … Continue reading
+Breast augmentation, for example, can have very positive long-term effects on a person’s self-image and confidence.
+Thinking about undergoing a breast procedure such as an augmentation or breast lift?
+As a board-certified plastic surgeon in New York City, I have performed many breast augmentations and other surgeries throughout my career.
+Here are the four most common breast surgeries and what you need to know about each one. … Continue reading

 There is a new ground breaking method to inject fillers into the face.
 Microcannulas are thin hollow tubes that are flexible with a blunted tip.
 This new technology significantly reduces pain and bruising since there is no sharp tip.
 Instead of multiple needle pricks there is one entry point.
 With the dull edge, bruising is minimized since there is not cutting of small capillaries.
 With the wide range of sizes, microcannulas can be used for fat transfers and fillers.